kaulin/42_minishell/jaakko_notes.md

 jajuntti@c3r2p7:~/42/minishell/local/1/2/3/4/./././../..$ cd ..
 jajuntti@c3r2p7:~/42/minishell/local/1$ echo $OLDPWD
 /home/jajuntti/42/minishell/local/1/2/3/4/./././../..
 Explained: moving to "current directory" . adds /. to $PWD and gives error message.
 This can be repeated indefinitely.
 Moving to "parent directory" .. adds /.. to the $PWD and gives error messages, but can be repeated n times, where n is the level of depth one was initially from the parent of the directory that was removed.
 In the above case, we started at lvl 4 and lvl 2 was removed.
 4-2=2, so we are able to cd "up" .. twice, before we are returned to the actual existing directory.
 If lvl 1 is removed after removing lvl 2, .. can be repeated one more time, before we are returned to the still existing /local.
 Creating new versions of the original file structure after removing parts does not affect this.
+Only removing current directory (4-4=0) and using cd .. returns you to 3, as expected.

 ## 7.8.
 - Bashing my head against bash continues: